Agathe48/robot_mission_3/README.md

 - `ACT_GO_DOWN`, to go down
 - `ACT_WAIT`, to wait

-If the agent possesses two green wastes, the top priority action is to transform them.
+If the agent possesses two green wastes, the top priority action is to transform them into a new yellow waste.

 If the agent possesses a yellow transformed waste, it will ask to go right until its right tile is on zone 2, ie the border.
 When it is on the border, it will ask to drop its waste if the current tile is empty, otherwise it will go up or down randomly, if nothing is blocking its way (thanks to the attributes `up` and `down` from knowledge).